-Description: Allocate the total memory which Intel internal graphics shares.
+Descriptions: Allocate the total memory which Intel® internal graphics shares.

-- If you select 512 MB, the maximum usable memory might be reduced on the 32-bit operating system. - This sub-menu is available on models with an Intel CPU.
+Note: If you select 512 MB, the maximum usable memory might be reduced on the 32-bit operating system.

-Boot Time Extension
+• Boot Time Extension

-Values: Disabled, 1 second, 2 seconds, 3 seconds, 5 seconds, 10 seconds.
+Values: Disabled, 1 second, 2 seconds, 3 seconds, 5 seconds, 10 seconds,

-Description: During the boot process, the computer might not detect the external monitors that need more time to get ready.
+Descriptions: During the boot process, the computer might not detect the external monitors that need more time to get ready.
 Select how long you want to extend the boot process.